Erica McAlister: Public activities

 She is president of the Amateur Entomologists' Society, which she uses as a platform for science outreach and research communication.
 In 2019 she was part of the team running The Year of the Fly.

-She gives regular public talks, such as about Insect Sex at the Museums's DinoSnores for Adults events and at the Royal Society's Summer Science Exhibition evening event in 2014'.
+She gives regular public talks, such as about Insect Sex at the Natural History Museums's DinoSnores for Adults events and at the Royal Society's Summer Science Exhibition evening event in 2014'.
 In 2016 she gave keynote lecture at the EntoSci16 event for young people at Harper Adams University and has taken part in the Science Showoff and Museums Showoff comedy evenings.
 She is a regular speaker at London's PubSci events.
 In 2019 she took part in Hullabaloo on the Isle of Wight, with the National Poo Museum.
 In 2020 she talked at Cafe Scientifique Crystal Palace, gave an online talk as part of North Carolina Museum of Natural Sciences' BugFest and in 2021 gave the Royal Entomological Society's Verrall Lecture 'A Fascination of Flies'.

-McAlister has presented several BBC Radio 4 programmes, Who's the Pest? in 2013 an episode on George Henry Verrall as part of the Natural History Heroes series in 2015 and Metamorphosis - How Insects Transformed Our World in 2021.
+McAlister has presented several BBC Radio 4 programmes, including Who's the Pest? in 2013, an episode on George Henry Verrall as part of the Natural History Heroes series in 2015, and Metamorphosis - How Insects Transformed Our World in 2021.
 In 2019 she was interviewed by Jim Al-Khalili for The Life Scientific.
 She has also contributed to Radio 4 panel programmes such as The Living World where she talked to Miranda Krestovnikoff about winter flies, the Museum of Curiosity in 2012, Nature Table in 2020 and the Infinite Monkey Cage in 2021.
 In 2019 she featured on the BBC World Service programme The Real Story as part of discussion 'Is capitalism killing our planet, or is it our only hope?' and she talked on ABC's The Science Show about insects and climate change, in 2021 she contributed to NPR's All Things Considered talking about how hard it is to swat houseflies.
 She has also appeared on several podcasts including Science Friday, the SETI Institute and Scientific American in 2018.

 She appeared in BBC2's Museum of Life television programme in 2010, on Christmas University Challenge in 2016 as part of the University of Manchester team and on Channel 5's Natural History Museum: World of Wonder in 2020.

 The first edition of her book The Secret Life of Flies was published in 2017 and the sequel The Inside Out of Flies was published in 2020.
-In 2022 she will publish a book for children A Bug's World with illustrator Stephanie Fizer Coleman.
+In 2022 she published a book for children A Bug's World with illustrator Stephanie Fizer Coleman.